springdoc/springdoc-openapi/README.md

 * [https://youtu.be/utRxyPfFlDw](https://youtu.be/utRxyPfFlDw)

-For *spring-boot v3* support, make sure you use [springdoc-openapi v2](https://springdoc.org/)
+For *Spring-boot v4* support, make sure you use [springdoc-openapi v2](https://springdoc.org/)

 This is a community-based project, not maintained by the Spring Framework Contributors (